People & Planet Is the largest student network in Britain campaigning to defend human rights and protect the environment.

 Any ranking that puts Oxford and Cambridge near the bottom is bound to be controversial, and we faced a barrage of criticism over our first “green” university league table.
 A decade on, the ranking has stood the test of time, has expanded to include social justice and workers rights.
 It's credited with transforming sustainability on campus.

-Through our 2 year programme of workshops young people with little knowledge of workers’ rights have gained the knowledge and confidence needed to challenge workers’ rights violations, especially around discrimination and zero-hour contracts.
+Through our workshops young people with little knowledge of workers’ rights have gained the knowledge and confidence needed to challenge workers’ rights violations, especially around discrimination and zero-hour contracts.

 The Fossil Free campaign hits a major milestone with half of UK universities pledging to divest from fossil fuels.
 Author and environmentalist, Bill McKibben, says "People & Planet in the UK have done a better job of convincing institutions to divest than anyone anywhere on the globe".